saragerion/aws-static-website/README.md

 # aws-static-website

-Simple static website built with Terraform, deployed to an AWS account of choice.
+Simple static website deployed to an AWS account of choice using Terraform.

 The static website featured in this repository (`src` folder) is a sample used for testing purposes: HTML, CSS & JavaScript are taken from this [codepen](https://codepen.io/lisilinhart/pen/MoqMQq).

 **Technologies**